 The Reagan administration, which suffered from large budget deficits, cut taxes and expenditures and deregulated the economy, starting in 1981.
 But the cuts in tax rates did not lead to revenue increases and shrinking budget deficits.
 The budget deficits reached a record high of 290.4 billion dollars in 1992 under the Bush administration, but the economy slowly recovered after that, and the Clinton administration, which was inaugurated in 1993, increased taxes for high income taxpayers while reducing its expenditure.
-The budget deficits shrank as the economy recovered and, in 1998, the federal budget ran a surplus for the first time in 29 years (Figure 8).
+The budget deficits shrank as the economy recovered, and in 1998, the federal budget ran a surplus for the first time in 29 years (See Chart 11).

-The Gramm-Rudman Statute, enacted during the Reagan years, had mandated across-the-board cuts in expenditures in order to attain certain deficit-cutting goals, but this measure was undermined by (1) overly optimistic economic and revenue forecasts designed to avoid tax hikes; (2) increases in expenditures of budget items without the cuts that had been mandated by the law; and (3) accounting manipulation.
+The Gramm-Rudman Statute, enacted during the Reagan years, had mandated across-the-board cuts in expenditures in order to attain certain deficit-cutting goals, but this measure was undermined by (i) overly optimistic economic and revenue forecasts designed to avoid tax hikes, (ii) increases in expenditures of budget items without the cuts that had been mandated by the law, and (iii) accounting manipulation.

-Figure 8 Budget Balance-GDP Ratio, CPI Changes and GDP Growth in the United States
+Chart 11: Budget Balance-GDP Ratio, CPI Changes and GDP Growth in the United States